top of page

 Johanna Epps

-Over the past 20 years, I've had the opportunity to teach yoga in homes, studios, athletic clubs, spas, colleges and a professional athlete training center.
-My favorite style of yoga is Vinyasa.
-Vinyasa is very much about linking breath with movement.
+Over the past 22 years, she's taught in homes, studios, athletic clubs, spas, colleges and a professional athlete training center.
+Her favorite style of yoga is Vinyasa.
 In this style, the breath is as important as the movement.
-I believe that this focus on the breath is THE reason why yoga is so meditative.
-With a mind that is rarely shuts up, it is the combination of breathing and moving together seamlessly that allows my mind to relax and be quiet.
-I do like a challenging class, but my practice is much more than a physical endeavor.
-I enjoy working with my body to see what it can do, but as I've dealt with injuries over the years, I've learned to practice in a way that is functional and sustainable.
-I've always struggled with depression and anxiety and my practice is a major tool in keeping those issues in check.
-One of the great things that came out of my being injured was that I developed a meditation practice.
-In 2016, I went to Dharamsala, India to do a 100 hour mediation teacher training.
+Johanna believes that this focus on the breath is THE reason why yoga is so meditative.
+With a mind that is rarely shut up, it is the combination of breathing and moving together seamlessly that allowed her mind to relax and quiet.
+She likes to be challenged, but her practice is much more than a physical endeavor.
+She's curious about what her body is capable of, but as she's dealt with injuries over the years, Johanna has learned to practice in a way that is functional and sustainable.
+A positive that came from being injured was that she dove deeper into meditation practice.
+In 2016, she traveled to Dharamsala, India to attend a 100 hour mediation teacher training.

 Brooke Stone

-Brooke Stone has been practicing yoga for close to twenty years as a dedicated student.
-She has explored many different styles before finding her best match in vinyasa flow, and her yoga home at Go Inside when it opened in 2012 in Conway.
-She decided to get her online teacher training through YogaRenew during the Covid lockdown of 2020.
+Brooke Stone has been practicing yoga for close to 20 years as a dedicated student.
+She explored many different styles before finding her best match in vinyasa flow, and her yoga home at Go Inside when it opened in 2012.
+She began to want to share yoga with others, but as a busy mom with a full time job, she could never quite find the time to do a teacher training in person, so when the training went online during the pandemic, she jumped at the chance.
+Brooke completed her 200 hour teacher training through YogaRenew during the Covid lockdown of 2020.

-Brooke applies a practical approach to her own yoga practice and likes to meet her students where they are!
+Brooke applies a practical approach to her own yoga practice and likes to meet her students where they are.
 She is a big believer in the use of props to help students stay comfortable and develop a deeper understanding of the poses.
+Like all the teachers at Go Inside, Brooke is a lover of music and she brings that to her classes, creating soothing playlists that are soulful and unique.

-Brooke has two children, ages 19 and 16 and also works full time as a dental specialist traveling all around Arkansas.
+Brooke has two children and works full time as a dental specialist traveling all around Arkansas.
 Yoga keeps her grounded, and she hopes to share that with her students!

 Allison Hart

-Allison Hart has been an educator for sixteen years, working in both public and private elementary schools.
-After beginning her own personal journey with yoga, she realized that a practice rooted in mindfulness — with a still mind and moving body — was exactly what her soul had been missing.
-She completed her 200-hour yoga instructor training at Eden Salt Studio in 2022.
+Allison Hart has been an educator for 16 years, working in both public and private elementary schools.
+After beginning her own personal journey with yoga, she realized that a practice rooted in mindfulness, with a still mind and moving body, was exactly what her soul had been missing.
+She completed her 200-hour yoga teacher training at Eden Salt Studio in 2022 and has been teaching ever since.

 “The nature of yoga is to shine the light of awareness into the darkest corners of the body.” – Jason Crandell